asrcpq/tttz/README.md

 * Responsive and minimalist(xterm is recommended for its low input latency)

-* Heavily optimized rules, including immobile twist(and mini-twist) check, all-twist bonus, twist combo multiplier, etc.
+* Heavily optimized rules, including immobile twist check, all-twist bonus, twist combo multiplier(no quad b2b), etc.
 These rules further encourage skillful attack patterns and challenge current AI implementations.

 * Replay is automatically saved.
 KPP, APP and PPS are computed by replayer.